-In Redis Enterprise 5.0, we introduced support for the Open Source (OSS) cluster API, which allows a Redis Enterprise cluster to scale infinitely and in a linear manner by just adding shards and nodes.
+In Redis Enterprise 5.0, we introduced support for the Open Source (OSS) cluster API, which allows a Redis Enterprise cluster to scale infinitely and linearly by adding shards and nodes.
 This post describes the first of our linear scaling benchmark tests and how Redis Enterprise works with the OSS cluster API and demonstrates infinite linear performance scalability.

 Over the course of the last few months, we conducted tests that included additional benchmarking—n-shard database on a k-node Redis Enterprise cluster, as noted below: